West-Lane-Translator/wlt_content/content/pages/HDTV/Coverage.md

 ![map](http://www.westlanetv.org/gfx/coverage_map.jpg)

-Note that this is \"predicted\" coverage, not \"measured\" It is calculated mathematically using data about the antenna design, antenna height, transmitter output power, and topographic features from 2 to 10 miles away from the transmitter location.
+Note that this is "predicted" coverage, not "measured" It is calculated mathematically using data about the antenna design, antenna height, transmitter output power, and topographic features from 2 to 10 miles away from the transmitter location.

-Because the calculations don\'t take into account terrestrial obstructions beyond 10 miles from the transmitter, they don\'t recognize distant obstacles, such as, for example, Cape Perpetua being a small impediment to our signals getting into Yachats.
+Because the calculations don't take into account terrestrial obstructions beyond 10 miles from the transmitter, they don't recognize distant obstacles, such as, for example, Cape Perpetua being a small impediment to our signals getting into Yachats.
 Even nearby locations can be much different from the predicted coverage.
 The coverage map